Prolotherapy (Sclerosant Therapy)

 After treatment:

 It is important not to take any anti-inflammatory drugs for the first 5 days after a sclerosant injection.
 (It doesn’t matter for corticosteroid injections, as corticosteroids are your body’s own natural anti-inflammatory.
 Sclerosant has exactly the opposite action to steroids.)
-This applies to all anti-inflammatories such as diclofenac (Voltaren), naproxen (Naprosyn, Synflex), ibuprofen (Nurofen, Brufen), and aspirin (Cartia, Aspec).
+This applies to all anti-inflammatories such as diclofenac (Voltaren), naproxen (Naprosyn, Synflex), ibuprofen (Nurofen, Brufen), and celecoxib (Celebrex).
 Simple pain relief such as paracetamol (Panadol), and paracetamol plus codeine (Panadeine, Codalgin) are useful to diminish the discomfort.
 The degree of discomfort varies from person to person and according to how inflamed the injury was at the time of injection.
 Non-pharmaceutical pain relief can be provided with a hot water bottle or heat pack applied directly to the sore area.

 Persistence of pain after a week needs to be reported and re-assessed.
 This persistence of pain is most commonly due to either a recurrent dysfunction at the repair site, from doing a wrong movement (such as an inadvertent forward bend), or from an adjacent dysfunction, which may have been present, but masked by the more severe (treated) tenderness.